sprat-kv/jobseeker-analytics/docs/use_cases/application_response_rates.md

 ## How Can This Really Break?

+This feature is relatively safe, assuming we handle gaps in information with care, so as not to create any system errors.

+**Poor Data collected**

+Inaccurate graphs and statistics due to faulty data scraping or data processing.

+Missing information in email.

+Attenuate by filling in gaps in data with “Unreported” or something, and testing for accuracy

+**No data for a specific time period or at all**

+If the client requests their data from the past three months but they’ve only been on the app, an error might occur.

+Need to ensure that out of bounds database requests are properly handled, and ignore non-existent data.

 ## Potential Future Improvements
 These will be ordered in terms of likelihood/priority descending (i.e. iterations we are most likely to do come first).
 -